Increase DR score red

 • Helping Google crawl and index your pages.

-✅ Optimize on-page SEO
+✅ Optimize On-page and Technical SEO

 Working on technical SEO aspects, like improving your site’s speed and performance, may improve your domain authority.
+Better yet, it may also improve how long users stay on your site.

-✅ Try Connectively
+✅ Try HARO

-Connectively (formerly HARO) is a link-building goldmine.
+HARO (Help a Reporter Out) is a link-building goldmine.

 It’s not only one of the best ways to get quality backlinks from high-authority websites, but it’s also one of the most effective ways to get links in general.